 - If an older child has to move to a new room, make the move early.

-- Let the older child "help" with baby's care and be sure to give lots of praise.
-But never leave the baby alone with a toddler.
+- Let the older child "help" with baby's care and be sure to give lots of praise (Picture 2).
+But, never leave the baby alone with a toddler.

 - If possible, space your children 2 to 3 years apart.